latrobe-design-system/latrobe-design-system.github.io/_docs/about/03-maturity-scale.md

 ---
-title: Maturity Scale
+title: Status Scale
-info: The maturity scale is a way to indicate the level of robustness of any pattern in this style guide.
+info: The status scale is a way to indicate the level of robustness of any pattern in this style guide.
 New patterns should be released into the style guide following these rules, assess each pattern independently.
 ---

 [//]: # "TODO: Needs rewriting in relation to La Trobe"

+## Status labels

 ### Planned
 - The user need has been identified, but the approach to solving the problem has not yet been decided.